Azaz3l/DirtyTalk/README.md

 Aside from that, you should be able to gather anything you need to know to write your own lines just by looking at the included xmls.</p>

 ### **<p>Submitting lines:<br>**
-I'm going to basically do the same for submissions as the speakup devs.
-You send me a text file nicely formated with your lines and I'll review/add them.<br>
+Send me a text file nicely formated with your lines and I'll review/add them.<br>
 **Here's an example of what I would like your text document to look like:</p>**

   ```